miking-lang/miking-dppl/treeppl/treeppl-manifesto.md

 1. How do we handle typing?

-2. When instructing the user, how do they think about models, do they in object or in function?
+2. When instructing the user, how do they think about models, do they thenik in terms of objects or in functions?

 Syntax: